openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. meta:
     frontend_status: Done

-The class ``Object`` is a supertype of all other classes, interfaces, string, arrays, unions, function types, and enum types.
+All classes, interfaces, string types, arrays, unions, function types, and enum types are compatible (see :ref:`Type Compatibility`) with class ``Object``.

 Thus all of them inherit (see :ref:`Inheritance`) the methods of the class ``Object``.
 Full description of all methods of class *Object* is given in the standard library (see :ref:`Standard Library`) description.

 The method ``toString`` as used in the examples in this document returns a string representation of the object.